undergrad-partner-school

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-If you wish to find out more about need-based and non-need-based aid at The University of Alabama, here are some recent data you should take into consideration.
+Grants, loans, scholarships, work-study programs: these are all types of financial aid for students.
+If you are interested in finding out more about need-based and non-need-based aid at The University of Alabama, here are some recent data you should take into consideration.

 Need-based